 Each sub-block, or processed sub-block, shall be placed into one or two packets.
 The sub-block shall be broken into two packets only if the sub-block data will not all fit into the current device block.
-The first packet shall be placed into the next device block.
+The first packet shall be placed into the current device block.
+The second packet shall be placed into the next device block.